ejlp12/aws-workshop/workshop/s3-web-ec2-api-rds/01-serve-website-from-s3.md

 3. Pick a region for the S3 bucket.
 You can chose any region you like, but beware that Amazon has [different pricing](https://aws.amazon.com/s3/pricing/) for storage in different regions.
 In this case (though it won't matter too much) we will pick `US East (N. Virginia)`.
 4. Click Next until the Review section then click **Create bucket**.
 We will configure the properties later.
 5. Once created, click on the name of your bucket, go to **Properties**, click **Static website hosting** check the option **Use this bucket to host a website**
 6. As index and error document put: `index.html`.
-Later, we will go to the **endpoint url** specified at the top to access our website.
+Take a note of  **Endpoint url** specified at the top.
+Later, we will go to the endpoint url to access our website.
 7. Click **Save** button.
 8. Go to **Permissions** tab.
 9. On the **Block Public Access** section, click **Edit**, uncheck **Block _all_ public access**, **Save** and **Confirm**.